cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 * `/` (floating point division),
 * `\` (integer division: `3 \ 2` gives `1`)
 * `%` (modulo): remainder after division; `10 % 7` gives `3`.
 Defined both for integers and floating point numbers,
-* `%%` (positive modulo): like modulo, except when the divisor is positive and the dividend negative, still returns a positive number.
+* `%%` (positive modulo): modulo which preserves the sign of the divisor: when the divisor is positive and the dividend is negative, it still returns a positive number.

 Note: the positive modulo operator (`%%`) is natively supported in Mindustry Logic 8 or higher.
 For targets preceding `8`, the operator is compiled into three instructions.